zacharski/database-course/README.md

 * there will be at least 7 tasks.
 On average each will be worth 20xp

 * there are 6 PostgreSQL projects.
-Each is worth 100xp
+Each is worth 125xp

 * there is an ElasticSearch project worth 150xp

 * the core competency programming challenge is worth 150xp

-* the optional oral exam is worth 150xp

 ## **Accessibility Statement**